Nivedck/LegionAura/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have a feature request, bug report, or want to contribute to the code, please open an issue or a pull request.

 ---

+## ⚠️ Disclaimer

+This tool modifies your keyboard's firmware settings.
+The author is not responsible for any damage that may occur to your device. **Use at your own risk.**

+---